Akit04/CryptoPooPS/README.md

 ### Executing program

-* first you need to deploy the standard nft contarct in your liked account like 0x02
+* first you need to deploy the standard nft contarct in your liked account like 0x06
-* second you need to deploy the crypto poops nft contract in another account like 0x01
+* second you need to deploy the crypto poops nft contract in another account like 0x05
 * third you need to create an empty collection in any account in transaction section
 * fourth you need to mint an nft by adding meta data in transaction section
-* fifth you nned to get id of nft you minted in script part
+* fifth you need to get id of nft you minted in script part
 * lastly just read the metadata in the nft
 ```
 Deploy,Deploy,Send,Send,Execute,Execute